[Fullstack Note] Javascript request in Browser and NodeJS environment

 }

-• The completed mocking axios source code could refer throught the link
+• The completed mocking axios source code could refer through the link

 fetch

-Bascially, it is also related with checking global environment—if in Browser environment, could use native fetch directly; if in Node environment, could import node-fetch dyamicly. (no dyamicly would cause compile error)
+Basically, it is also related with checking global environment—if in Browser environment, could use native fetch directly; if in Node environment, could import node-fetch dynamically. (no dynamically would cause compile error)

 export async function initFetch() {